 Looking after monuments in farmland

 The vast majority of historic monuments in Northern Ireland are located in privately-owned farmland.
-Historic Environment Division works closely with the Department of Agriculture and Rural Development (DARD) and landowners to provide information and ensure that these sites are preserved for future generations.
+Historic Environment Division works closely with the Department of Agriculture, Environment and Rural Affairs (DAERA) and landowners to provide information and ensure that these sites are preserved for future generations.

 Often just a little bit of basic care, such as restricting grazing or keeping scrub and trees under control, is all that is needed to keep a monument in good condition.